Privacy Policy

 OUR COMMITMENT TO SECURITY

-The University of Illinois Foundation maintains physical and electronic safeguards to protect against the loss or misuse of data under our control.
+The University of Illinois Foundation maintains physical, technical, and administrative controls and safeguards to protect against the unauthorized access, alteration, loss, or misuse of data under our control.
 These safeguards include restricted access to computer systems, firewalls, encryption, and secure authentication methods.
-Information is always transferred to authorized users in a secure, password protected manner.

 If donors choose to make an online gift, they will be directed to a UIF form and content is processed by our payment card acquirer.